 Solar energy is wicked.
 About 89 petawatts of sunlight reach the earth.
 We use 12 terawatts as a collective species.
 It is completely renewable and pollution free.
-The facilities, once they are set up, need little maintenance and virtually no intervention.
-It’s easy to collect solar energy anywhere on the planet, and we have a lot of empty space.
+The facilities, once they are set up with the help of a professional solar installer, need little maintenance and virtually no intervention.
+As such, with a solar installation, it’s easy to collect solar energy anywhere on the planet, and we have a lot of empty space.
 It may be deemed as highly expensive, but once it’s in place… It’s operating costs are extremely low.

 Sadly… people don’t have their priorities quite right… Granted, the cells cost a huge initial capital investment that people aren’t willing to get into.
 You may notice we’re more of a short term gain, long term pain kind of society rather than the opposite.
-Also, the solar cells are pretty inefficient right now, and they take up a lot of space.
+Also, the solar cells are pretty inefficient right now, and they take up a lot of space, if interested you could look here to get help with the installation.
 It also needs to be put into something like a battery to be transported, which is gross and costly.
 But, could it really be in the very near future that solar power finally takes lead?

-Mr. Mattias Loster… took a map of the world showing the distribution of solar energy globally, and then plotted, in empty areas, where we could put solar panels that would meet the 12 terawatt demand that we’re having… these little black dots are all it would take:
+Mr. Mattias Loster… took a map of the world showing the distribution of solar energy globally, and then plotted, in empty areas, where we could put solar panel installations that would meet the 12 terawatt demand that we’re having… these little black dots are all it would take:

 But for some reason, I don’t see it really happening…Also, it sort of bothers me that he just placed the solar panels over top of deserts.
 It seems as though people automatically consider deserts to be free space because no one lives there, but they are thriving ecosystems that we need to respect just as much as we should be respecting all other ecosystems on earth.